UDaManFunks/x265_encoder_10b/README.md

 > in line number 5, change "target_processor='amd64'" to "target_processor='x64'"

-> in line 24, append the following defintions -DEXPORT_C_API=ON -DENABLE_SHARED=OFF -DENABLE_CLI=OFF -DSTATIC_LINK_CRT=ON
+> in line 24, append the following defintions -DEXPORT_C_API=ON -DENABLE_SHARED=OFF -DENABLE_CLI=OFF -DSTATIC_LINK_CRT=ON -DHIGH_BIT_DEPTH=ON

+Note: the definition -DHIGH_BIT_DEPTH=ON compiles the library for 10bit support

-Note: make sure there's a white space between these defintions and ../source
+Note: make sure there's a white space between these defintions and ../source.

 > comment out line 16-21